Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/physics/collider.md

 ## Description

-Parent class of collider components.
-(BoxCollider, SphereCollider...)
+Parent class of collider components (BoxCollider, SphereCollider...).

 Function of Collider can be used on every colllider component.